The role of small airways in asthma and COPD

 Diagram of the cycle of the pathophysiological changes in SAD

-Extrafine formulations can reach both large and small airways1,2,3
+Extrafine formulations can reach both large and small airways1,4,37

-Treatments for these conditions can differ in both molecule type/class and in molecule size.13,22,21 The size of the particles that deliver medication into the lungs can impact how far they travel and how widely they are dispersed.1,2,3 In general, clinical studies suggest the following distinction:1,2,3
+Treatments for these conditions can differ in both treatment class and in molecule size.38-40 The size of the particles, measured by mass median aerodynamic diameter (MMAD), that deliver medication into the lungs can impact how far they travel and how widely they are dispersed.1,4,37 In general, clinical studies suggest the following distinction:1,4,37

 • large particles: can reach oropharynx, trachea, and the upper bronchial branches